skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 # Rendering the Adaptive Particle Representation

-\begin{publishedin}
-The work presented in this chapter has been done in collaboration with Bevan Cheeseman, Sbalzarini Lab, MPI-CBG, and is partially published in\\
-\vspace{0.5em}
-Cheeseman, B.L., \textbf{Günther, U.}, Susik, M., Gonciarz, K., and Sbalzarini, I.F.: Adaptive Particle Representation of Fluorescence Microscopy Images. \emph{Nature Communications}, 2018. \href{https://www.biorxiv.org/content/early/2018/03/02/263061}{bioRxiv preprint 263061}.
+\alreadypublished{The work presented in this chapter has been done in collaboration with Bevan Cheeseman, Sbalzarini Lab, MPI-CBG, and is partially published in:}{Cheeseman, B.L., \textbf{Günther, U.}, Susik, M., Gonciarz, K., and Sbalzarini, I.F.: Adaptive Particle Representation of Fluorescence Microscopy Images. \emph{Nature Communications}, 2018. \href{https://www.biorxiv.org/content/early/2018/03/02/263061}{bioRxiv preprint 263061}.}
-\end{publishedin}

 ## Introduction